jjttjj/iboga/readme.md

 Currently [wip.clj](src/iboga/wip.clj) exposes some higher level functionality, but I'm not sure manually wrapping the requests like this is the way to go and this namespace is likely to be deprecated at some point.

-I believe it might be possible to provide metadata, such as which response message types are expected for a given request type, what the "response finished" message type will be, etc, to expose a higher level api in a more automatic manner.

 The `wip.clj` functions can be used as follows:

 ```clojure